 3D Fish Finder

-A much newer version of fish finder technology, the 3D device operates using a side-imaging transducer along with specialized software to render a 3D image of the fish and structure along the bottom.
+A much newer version of fish finder technology, the 3D device operates using a side-imaging transducer and specialized software to render a 3D image of the fish and structure along the bottom.
 The images are impressive, but many anglers like to rely on live sonar technology instead of 3D fish finders as they are better at helping you distinguish one object from another.

 Live Sonar